Open notebook, laptop and pen on desk, planning a virtual assistant hire

 2. 30-minute video call: Test live communication, ask scenario questions (“Walk me through how you’d handle X”), confirm they understand the role.

-3. Paid trial task (2–4 hours, paid): A real task from your business — drafting a client follow-up, reconciling a few transactions in Xero, writing a social post.
+3. Paid trial task (2 to 4 hours, paid): A real task from your business, drafting a client follow-up, reconciling a few transactions in Xero, writing a social post.
 This is where most weak candidates get filtered out.

 Hire from the trial.
-If you’re using a managed service, the vetting is already done — you go from discovery call to placed VA in 3–7 days.
+If you’re using a managed service, the vetting is already done, you go from discovery call to placed VA in 3 to 7 days.

 Step 6: Onboard in week one (the make-or-break week)